pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1028-enh_lp_mixin.rst

 API Changes
 -----------
-- Converts LightpathMixin to the new Lightpath API, consilodating reporting into a single LightpathState Dataclass.
+- Converts LightpathMixin to the new Lightpath API, consolodating reporting into a single LightpathState Dataclass.
 The lightpath subscription system has also been simplified by using an AggregateSignal to monitor all relevant components.